rafaelmarques7/learn-go-with-tests/README.md

   * This may mean that code will be more verbose and may have some unecessary comments - or so it could seem - but these comments still add some value, at least for someone learning Go!
 * Lessons are organized into folders, because each folder can only have one package.
 * In Go, when you call a function or a method the arguments are copied.
+* "Make It Work Make It Right Make It Fast"

 Useful go scripts: